iexbase/iex-wallet/README.md

 If you discover a security vulnerability within this application, please send an e-mail to security@iexbase.com.
 All security vulnerabilities will be promptly addressed.

+## License

+iEXWallet is released under the MIT License.
+Please refer to the [LICENSE](https://github.com/iexbase/iex-wallet/blob/master/LICENSE) file that accompanies this project for more information including complete terms and conditions.

 ## Donations
 **Tron(TRX)**: TRWBqiqoFZysoAeyR1J35ibuyc8EvhUAoY